 Explore Charles Knife Gorge & Shothole Canyon

-You’ll find the picturesque Charles Knife Canyon a 20-minute drive south of Exmouth.
+You’ll find the picturesque Charles Knife Canyon about a 20-minute drive south of Exmouth.

-Whilst technically located within Cape Range National Park, it is accessed from the same side of the peninsula as Exmouth town.
+Whilst technically located within Cape Range National Park, it is accessed from the same side of the peninsula as Exmouth town (no visitor fees apply on this side).

 Sitting over 300m above sea level, this spot is a stunning sunrise and sunset spot.
 Watching the sun rise over the Exmouth gulf was one of my favourite experiences from our time in Exmouth.